minima-global/storefront/README.md

 The instructions below demonstrate how to host MiniDapps on a website.

 1. In a publicly-available webserver directory, create a separate directory for each MiniDapp.
-2. That directory should contain a file called `dapps.json`, which describes all the MiniDapps to be made available.
+2. That directory should contain a file called `dapps.json`, which describes all the MiniDapps that are available.
-3. That directory must also contain a unique directory for each MiniDapp that contains the MiniDapp itself (e.g `storefront.minidapp`), it's configuration file (e.g. `storefront.conf`) and its icon (e.g `storeFrontIcon.png` (currently, the icon must be a _png_)).
+3. That directory must also contain a unique directory for each MiniDapp.
+Those directories should contain the MiniDapp itself (e.g `storefront.minidapp`), it's configuration file (e.g. `storefront.conf`) and its icon (e.g `storeFrontIcon.png` (currently, the icon must be a _png_)).

-For example, imagine the MiniDapp directory layout shown in Figure 1, below.
+For example, imagine a MiniDapp store with the directory layout shown in Figure 1, below.

 ![](/images/miniDappListing.png)

 _Figure 1: A MiniDapp web-directory listing_

-Given that listing, the store's `dapps.json` would look like this:
+The store's `dapps.json` would look like this:

 ```
 {